 Society is changing dramatically in the distribution of jobs in terms of skills.
 Low-skilled workers are increasingly threatened by automation and computers, and the demand for highly qualified workers is growing faster than ever.
 Jobs that did not exist just a few years ago, such as data analysts, SEO or digital marketing managers, and many more, are increasingly in demand.
 Together with other earlier mentioned forces, there is a faster-growing demand for highly skilled workers, than the market can produce.

 6. Increasing competition

 When companies have acquired talent and provide it with the company’s knowledge, it is of course important to retain it.
 Companies must strive to make their employees happy in the long run and to retain them as much as possible.
-With free online courses, with guided learning and other means it is possible to develop your own highly-skille workforce to be prepared for the upcoming “War for Talents”.
+With free online courses, guided learning, and other means it is possible to develop your own highly-skilled workforce to be prepared for the upcoming “War for Talents”.